Al-Khader: Historical and religious sites

+Next to Solomon's Pools stands the town's Convention Palace, amidst restored historic ruins that include the Murad Fortress, a Turkish Ottoman castle built by Suleiman the Magnificent in 1617 to defend Solomon’s Pools.
+The fortress also houses the Murad Castle Museum for Palestinian Culture and Heritage.

 Cultural festivals

 Al-Khader is also well known in the area for its peaches, grapes and apples.
 It hosts its annual Grape Festival every September.
 The festival was initiated by the al-Khader municipality to promote the town's primary agricultural product, grapes.
 Other exhibitions held at the festival include one on embroidery and knitting, a local heritage exhibition of mills, grinders, and harvest tools, and an exhibition of home-made grape products such as dibs (molasses made from grapes).
-Al-Khader Stadium which holds a capacity of 6,000 is located in the town.
+Al-Khader Stadium, which holds up to 6,000 people, is located in the town.

 Government

 Al-Khader is governed by a municipal council of thirteen members including the mayor.
 In the 2005 municipal elections, the Hamas-affiliated Reform list won the most seats (five), while the Fatah-affiliated Falasteen al-Ghad list won four seats.
 Two independent lists — Al-Aqsa and Abnaa al-Balad — each won two seats.